 Hitchcock experienced a certain level of confinement in his youth because his family moved around the United Kingdom quite often, making it difficult to maintain friends.
 He was the youngest of his siblings and had to watch all of them grow up and leave home.
-After his father died in 1914, fifteen-year-old Hitchcock took a job as a technical clerk at a telegraph company in order to support him and his mother.
+After his father died in 1914, fifteen-year-old Hitchcock took a job as a technical clerk at a telegraph company in order to support himself and his mother.

 His entrance into the cinema business was a steady process.
 He first started dabbling in the publishing industry by writing copy and drawing graphics.
 He submitted title card drawings for an upcoming film to the production company, and they hired him in 1919.
 The rest is really history!
-He worked his way up to film director and producer at various studios in London and eventually in Hollywood.
+He worked his way up to film director and producer at various studios in London and, eventually, in Hollywood.